 Space assignments will be made by the Assistant Dean of the College of Agriculture in response to specific requests from the faculty.
 Preference will be giving to individuals utilizing living plant material in their classes, regardless of whether the courses are taught in the PGC.
 Individual problems, and special projects for graduate and undergraduate students will be considered on a regular and "if space is available" basis.

-Faculty wishing to use glasshouse space must submit a proposal to request and justify use of the space six weeks prior to intended start date.
-Forms are available from PGC office or Dean of Agriculture's office.
+Faculty wishing to use greenhouse space must submit a proposal to request and justify use of the space six weeks prior to intended start date.
+Forms are available from the PGC office or the Dean of Agriculture's office.